bevyengine/bevy-website/content/learn/book/assets/lifetimes.md

 }
 ```

-In a startup system, we do the initial [`AssetServer::load`], and insert that handle into a
+In the `load_enemy_assets_in_startup` system, we do the initial [`AssetServer::load`], and insert
-resource.
-Our `enemy_spawner` code is basically the same, except now we just use the `EnemyAssets`
+that handle into a resource.
+Our `enemy_spawner` system is basically the same, except now we just
-resource, instead of loading directly.
+use the `EnemyAssets` resource, instead of loading directly.

 How does this handle the previous case where the player kills all the enemies?
 Well, since the
 handle is still stored in `EnemyAssets`, the enemy sprite doesn't unload!
 The next time we spawn, it